bem/project-stub/README.md

 ### Was that too easy?

-Here's the replay... that `make` command will:
+Here's the replay... that `npm i` command will:

 1. Install a **local copy** of all required dependencies from [npm](http://npmjs.org/) into the `./node_modules` directory. (specifically: [bem-tools](http://github.com/bem/bem-tools))
-2. Start a local `bem server` on port `8080`.
+2. Install `bower` dependencies.

 #### Note:

 What do we mean by "a **local copy** of all required dependencies"?

-Well, when you run the `make` command for the first time, we install all of the required dependencies ([bem-tools](http://github.com/bem/bem-tools)) to the `./node_modules` directory within the **local project directory**.
-This is *not* the same thing as [installing bem-tools locally to your environment](http://bem.info/tools/bem/installation/) - which, if you haven't done already, we strongly suggest that you do.
-This is by far the easiest, quickest way to use [bem-tools](http://github.com/bem/bem-tools) in [a more beautiful way](#an-easier-more-beautiful-way).
+Well, when you run the `npm i` command, we install all of the required dependencies ([bem-tools](http://github.com/bem/bem-tools)) to the `./node_modules` directory within the **local project directory**.
+This is *not* the same thing as [installing bem-tools locally to your environment](http://bem.info/tools/bem/installation/).
+This is by far the easiest, quickest way to use
+[bem-tools](http://github.com/bem/bem-tools) in [a more beautiful way](#an-easier-more-beautiful-way).

 ---